Updated: Aug 15

 We all know that eating well is healthy.
 Exercising and getting fresh air in nature is also good for you.
 Listening to good music and making music is also an incredible thing for our minds and our spirits and even has physical benefits.

-Nature and fresh air also helps your health in so many ways.
+Nature and fresh air also help your health in so many ways.